Motor racing-Verstappen on pole in Austria as Mercedes crash | Sports-Games

 "In the last lap I struggled a little bit bringing the tyres back after such a long time in the pits but Max was just a little bit quicker," said Leclerc.
 Mercedes, who showed a strong turn of speed with an upgraded car in Silverstone, were again looking good but their hopes of pole were dashed as Hamilton's car snapped out of control and into the barriers at turn seven.

-Russell spun out at the turn nine-10 sequence shortly after.
-"So sorry guys," Hamilton, who will start 10th with Russell fifth, said over the radio.
+Russell spun out at the turn nine-10 sequence shortly after, halting proceedings.
+Stewards later handed the Briton a warning for crossing the track on foot and without permission from marshals.
+"So sorry guys," said Hamilton, who will start ninth with Russell fourth.

-Esteban Ocon took sixth for Alpine ahead of Kevin Magnussen and Mick Schumacher who made sure both Haas cars were in the top-10.
-Fernando Alonso in the other Alpine was ninth.
+Esteban Ocon moved up to fifth for Alpine ahead of Kevin Magnussen and Mick Schumacher who made sure both Haas cars were in the top-10.
+Fernando Alonso in the other Alpine will start eighth.
 McLaren had a session to forget with Australian Daniel Ricciardo knocked out in the opening phase.
 His team mate Lando Norris, lacking confidence on the brakes, was knocked out in the second part of the hour-long session.

 The Briton will start 15th with Ricciardo 16th.
 Aston Martin endured another nightmare qualifying with neither Sebastian Vettel nor Lance Stroll making it past the first phase for the third weekend in a row.